 - severe generalized pain

-Fentanyl users swiftly develop a tolerance to high doses, meaning that more of the drug is needed for users to achieve the desired effect.
+People who use fentanyl swiftly develop a tolerance to high doses, meaning that more of the drug is needed to achieve the desired effect.

-Repeated opioid use often results in addiction – a chronic relapsing disease that goes beyond physical dependence and is characterized by uncontrollable drug-seeking behavior despite harmful and negative consequences.
-Seeking and using the drug of choice becomes the primary purpose in life.
+Repeated opioid use often results in addiction, which is a chronic relapsing condition that goes beyond physical dependence and is characterized by uncontrollable drug-seeking behavior despite harmful and negative consequences.

-Fentanyl use can result in accidental death even with just one dose, especially if it is taken incorrectly or by someone other than the person with the prescription.
+Fentanyl use can result in accidental death even with just one dose, especially if a person accidentally takes it incorrectly.

 Signs and symptoms of a fentanyl overdose include: